 The greatest goal to which the human being can aspire is the realization of the highest bliss in the attainment of Self-realization.
 The Bhagavad Gita describes it as, "beyond the senses and capable of being grasped only by the intellect."
 This happiness falls to the lot of saints and devotees alone.
 It is therefore necessary for a sadhaka to try to obtain Self-realization which is the highest bliss.
 This is the real aim of human life.
 Sri Krishna explains the method of reaching this goal in the following words: "A sadhaka who concentrates his pure mind on me, the Brahman without attributes, obtains the highest bliss in which state all desire comes to an end" (Srimad Bhagavatam, Eleventh Skanda, Chapter XV).
-By contemplating upon Brahman, the sadhaka obtains the highest bliss is obtained, all desires become merged just as at the rise of the sun, all the stars and the moon disappear.
+By contemplating upon Brahman, the sadhaka obtains the highest bliss and all his desires become merged into that bliss.
+Sri Eknath says: "When the highest bliss is obtained, all desires become merged just as at the rise of the sun, all the stars and the moon disappear.
 All the innumerable desires of the sadhaka get merged in the vast ocean of the Supreme Bliss, while all idea of sensual pleasures is ashamed to show itself and instantaneously dwindles away."